Table of Contents

 Does the company provide both self-service and dedicated customer support and/or strategic services to help you succeed with the technology?
 How does their customer service rank?

 Does the CDP provide the ability to orchestrate cross-channel campaigns mapped to customer journeys?

 Does the CDP have a Marketer friendly interface?

-Bringing it all together, a CDP is the key tool to provide an outstanding customer experience for your customers.
-Hopefully you now are well informed and equipped to start your journey on finding the best customer data platform for your business.
+Bringing it all together, a CDP is a key tool to provide an outstanding customer experience for your customers.
+Hopefully, you now are well informed and equipped to start your journey on finding the best customer data platform for your business.

 In case you want to discuss the above further, feel free to reach out to me 🙂